 - The Greek god Hephaestus, though the creator of many of his fellow Olympians' best weapons and items, was otherwise rejected and scorned.
 Upon being born, his mother Hera threw him down Mount Olympus for being ugly (making him the only unattractive god), which crippled him.
 He was given Aphrodite as a wife only to prevent other gods from warring over her, and even then she ended up cheating on him with Ares in his own home.

 - The Greek god Ares is basically divine Dumb Muscle, once ending up trapped in a jar and even sent packing by a mortal during the Trojan War.
+His own family also regularly expresses their (warranted) dislike of him.
 His Roman equivalent Mars, on the other hand, is one of Rome's most important gods and portrayed much more positively.

 - In Bill Bailey's "Part Troll" show, Bill talks about the three main deities of Hinduism, Brahma the Creator, Shiva the Destroyer and Vishnu the Maintainer.
 He then goes off on a tangent about how he feels sorry for Vishnu, imagining him to be an eternally stressed and put-upon janitor who is forever cleaning up the messes that Shiva creates.